cds-snc/platform-forms-client/public/static/content/en/terms-and-conditions.md

 ### We use hCaptcha to protect form security

-The use of [hCaptcha](https://www.hcaptcha.com/) helps us detect spam and automated abuse or threats from bots.
+The use of [hCaptcha](https://www.hcaptcha.com/) helps us detect and block spam and automated abuse or threats from bots.
 Learn more about this third-party provider's [privacy policy](https://www.hcaptcha.com/privacy) and [terms of service](https://www.hcaptcha.com/terms).

 ### We use web analytics to help improve your experience